Enhanced channel estimation for near-field IRS-aided multi-user MIMO system via a large deep residual network

 Characterization and estimation algorithms for NF sparse channels have become the focus of extensive academic attention.
-Specifically, the authors of \cite{Pisharody2024Near-Field} innovatively proposed two algorithms aimed at accurately estimating the NF uplink channel in XL-MIMO systems.
+Specifically, Pisharody et al. \cite{Pisharody2024Near-Field} innovatively proposed two algorithms aimed at accurately estimating the NF uplink channel in XL-MIMO systems.
 These algorithms cleverly exploited the spatial non-stationary characteristics unique to XL-MIMO channels, although the implementation was accompanied by a relatively high computational complexity.
-In a follow-up study, a low-complexity sequential angle-distance CE (SADCE) scheme for NF XL-MIMO networks furnished with uniform planar arrays (UPAs) was designed in \cite{Huang2024Low-Complexity}.
-Notably, the prominent energy leakage effect in NF XL-MIMO channels constituted one of the key factors affecting the performance of CE.
-To cope with the difficult problem of compressed CE in XL-MIMO models, the authors of \cite{Guo2023Compressed} innovatively proposed a triple parametric decomposition (TPD) structure.
-Simulation verification showed that this TPD skeleton considerably refined the system performance over the current state-of-the-art technology.
-In particular, an efficient model-based DL algorithm was investigated in \cite{Zhang2023Near-Field} to estimate NF wireless channels for XL-MIMO communications.
+In a follow-up study, a low-complexity sequential angle-distance CE (SADCE) scheme for NF XL-MIMO networks furnished with uniform planar arrays (UPAs) was designed by Huang et al. \cite{Huang2024Low-Complexity}.
+Notably, the prominent energy leakage effect in NF XL-MIMO channels constituted one of the key factors affecting the CE performance.
+To cope with the difficult problem of compressed CE in XL-MIMO models, Guo et al. \cite{Guo2023Compressed} innovatively proposed a triple parametric decomposition (TPD) structure.
+The simulation verification showed that this TPD skeleton considerably refined the system performance over the current state-of-the-art technology.
+In particular, an efficient model-based DL algorithm was investigated by Zhang et al. \cite{Zhang2023Near-Field} to estimate NF wireless channels for XL-MIMO communications.
 This algorithm constructed a sparse dictionary model based on spatial grids, which transformed the NF CE task in XL-MIMO systems into an optimization problem under the compressed sensing (CS) framework.
 Subsequently, the learning iterative shrinkage and thresholding algorithm (LISTA) was used to efficiently solve the CS problem.